 And finally: Don’t forget to upskill

-As is the case with any skilled professional nowadays, your own continuous professional development should be intricately woven into your DNA.
+We hope this has given you some guidance on how to price yourself as a freelancer!
+As is the case with any skilled professional nowadays, your own continuous professional development should be intricately woven into your DNA in order to grow your prices.
 Just as remote working opportunities have proliferated since the advent of the world wide web, so have remote learning opportunities.
 And there’s always more to learn, whether that’s adding UX design to your skillset as a UI designer or being one step ahead of the crowd by learning voice design, maintaining and increasing your value on the open market is, at least in part, contingent on your capacity to steadily deepen your knowledge and enhance your abilities.
 Get in contact with us today to find out how CareerFoundry can help.